${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiments

 Since SEGNN-based architectures can deal with point clouds of variable numbers of points, it is a natural question if they can perform well in different scenarios with similar setups, i.e., zero-shot learning.
-To answer this question, we test the performance of the SEGNN-based actors learned in Navigation\_N3, Push\_N3, and Prey\_N3 in Navigation\_N6, Push\_N6, and Prey\_N6, respectively, which are scenarios with more agents but with the same corresponding goals.
+To answer this question, we test the performance of the SEGNN-based actors learned in 3-agent tasks for the corresponding 6-agent tasks.
 The performance is normalized by linear mapping according to the performance of [SEGNN, SEGNN], whose initial performance is set to 0, and the final performance is set to 1.
 The result is averaged across all seeds and scenarios, plotted in Figure \ref{fig:zero-shot and transfer learning}.
-Figure \ref{fig:zero-shot and transfer learning} illustrates that the SEGNN-based architecture learned in the scenarios with 3 agents shown in the black curve is better performed at step $0$, which empirically proves its good capability of zero-shot learning.
-Further, we can continue training the SEGNN-based architecture learned in scenarios with 3 agents in the corresponding 6 agents scenarios to show its capability of transfer learning.
-As shown in Figure \ref{fig:zero-shot and transfer learning}, the effectiveness of transfer learning is empirically verified by the transferred architecture's faster convergence rate than the non-transferred counterpart.
+At step $0$, the performance of SEGNN-based architecture learned in the 3 agents' scenarios (black curve) is close to the final performance of [MLP, MLP] and that of [GCN, MLP] after training 0.75e6 steps.
+This empirically proves its good capability of zero-shot learning.
+Further, we can continue training the SEGNN-based architecture learned in 3 agents' scenarios in the corresponding 6 agents' scenarios to show its capability of transfer learning.
+Its effectiveness of transfer learning is empirically verified by the transferred architecture's faster convergence rate than the non-transferred counterpart.

-\textbf{Emergence of Euclidean invariancy.} The GCN- and MLP-based architectures are by construction neither invariant to rotations nor translations with general weights.
+\textbf{Emergence of Euclidean invariancy.} The GCN- and MLP-based architectures are by construction neither invariant to rotations nor translations with arbitrary weights.
 However, they may gradually adapt to have such abilities after training with a large number of data with invariant transformation, as shown in some previous works on data augmentation \cite{perez2017effectiveness} and contrastive learning \cite{chen2020simple}.
-Translation invariancy for actors is already achieved in SMAC due to the missing absolute positions in the observation, so it is not included here.
-Due to space limit, we only show part of the results in Figure \ref{fig:Emergence of equivariancy} and Figure \ref{fig:SMAC-Emergence of equivariancy}, and the complete results are in the appendix.
-The invariancy measures similar to Equation (\ref{eq:rotation_invariancy_measure}) are also described in the appendix.
-By construction, the larger the values of those measurements are, the closer the behaviors of the non-SEGNN-based architectures are compared to those of the SEGNN-based architectures in terms of their invariancy to the corresponding transformations.
+The measurements of Euclidean invariancy are defined similarly to Equation (\ref{eq:rotation_invariancy_measure}), with details in Appendix \ref{sec:invariancy measurements in MPE} for MPE and \ref{sec:invariancy measurements in SMAC} for SMAC.